Aarongoldmananalyst/12M-Cost-Cut-Rx-Healthcare-Analytics/README.md

 This project mirrors a **consulting-style analytics engagement**, including technical code, synthetic datasets, data governance, and ROI modeling — all packaged for professional portfolio use.

+The workflow follows a structured pipeline from raw claims data through feature engineering and analysis to executive-ready insights and recommendations.